After Facebook's hack, there's a lot of useless post-breach advice

 Those are all typically good security practices that can protect you from future attacks, but don't really do much to help you after a breach has already happened.
 It's like telling someone to wear a seatbelt while they're recovering from a car crash.

-"The consumer's ability to do anything to prevent long-term damage is limited," Emily Wilson, the director of analysis at Terbium Labs, said.
+"The consumer's ability to do anything to prevent long-term damage is limited," Emily Wilson, fraud intelligence manager at Terbium Labs, said.

 Often times, the clean-up is out of the affected people's hands.
 They have to rely on the breached companies to protect their lost data and make sure it doesn't happen again.